7rooper/UE4_TressFX/README.md

 ### What about VR or instanced stereo?

-Probably will _not_ work without changes.
+Those Probably will _not_ work without changes.
 Its not something I personally plan on adding, but pull requests are certainly welcome :)

 ### Raytracing?